aritraghosh/aritraghosh.github.io/_posts/2025-02-15-new-blog-post.md

 date: 2025-02-15
 ---

 I've always found Netflix fascinating as a company.
 From their radical [compensation strategy](https://jobs.netflix.com/work-life-philosophy) and infamous [Keeper test](https://jobs.netflix.com/culture) to their stellar [engineering culture](https://netflixtechblog.com/), there's a lot that intrigues me.
-Here's my somewhat scattered thoughts on where they could go next.
+These are my unstructured thoughts on what's next for them.

 ## Exploring New Revenue Streams
 Look, there are plenty of good reasons why I, as a customer, don't want to pay more for content (don't get me started on subscription fatigue and the explosion of subscription management startups).
 But from a business perspective, artificially capping revenue feels unusual.